lliu6907/GA4-Funnel-and-Revenue-Analysis/README.md

 - Grouping with `GROUP BY`
 - Custom ordering with `CASE`
 - Working with nested data using `UNNEST(items)`
+- Using CTEs to conduct a sequential user-level funnel

 ## Key Findings